 Saving for retirement is a real-world mystery: You know you should do it, but how?

 The trick is to start contributing now, even if it’s just a little bit every month.
-It could be the difference between working the conga line on a Caribbean cruise and just plain working during your retirement years.
+It could make all the difference in what your postretirement years look like.

 Here’s what you need to know:

 It’s an employer-sponsored retirement account that you can contribute to straight from your paycheck.
 401(k) plans get their name from the section of the IRS tax code that authorizes them.
 The 401(k) equivalent for nonprofit, religious organization and education employees is a 403(b), and the equivalent for government employees—and potentially independent contractors—is a 457(b).

 Opting into a 401(k) or a similar employer-sponsored account is a great way to save for retirement without having to think too much about it, says Garrett Prom, CFP®, EA, CRPC®, founder of Prominent Financial Planning LLC in Austin, Texas.

 “It’s very automatic, and people generally don’t miss that money as much as they do if they’re writing a check,” he says.

 Your human resources manager or employee handbook may tell you if your company offers the option to contribute to a 401(k).
 When you sign up, you’ll choose a percentage of your salary to chip in each pay period.
 It’s called “salary deferral,” since you’re essentially choosing to get paid later on, when you retire, instead of right now.
 Your contribution will come out of your earnings before federal income taxes are taken out, but it will be subject to Social Security, Medicare and federal unemployment taxes.